pivotal/blog/content/post/codegen-gpdb-qx.md

 Given that `foo` has no variable length attributes, as we described above, at runtime we know the attribute type, column width and its nullability property.
 Consequently, even before reading the values from the buffer, the exact offset of each attribute is known.
 Thus we can generate a function that takes advantage of the table schema and avoids unnecessary computation and checks during the execution.

 Inside GPDB, the overall logic for the simple projection of attributes is contained in the the function `ExecVariableList`.
 The default implementation of this function with out CodeGen proceeds in the following code path : `ExecVariableList > slot_getattr > _slot_getsomeattrs > slot_deform_tuple`.
 Here, `slot_deform_tuple` does the actual deformation from the buffer to a `TupleTableSlot`.
 The code generated version of `ExecVariableList` squashes the above code path, and gives a performance boost by using constant attribute lengths, dropping unnecessary null checks, unrolling loops and reducing external function calls.
 If such optimization are not possible during code generation, we immediately bail out from the code generation pipeline and use the default GPDB implementation of
 `ExecVariableList`.

-### Codegen in Expression Evaluation
+### CodeGen in Expression Evaluation

-In our initial hotspot analysis, we found that Expression Evaluation has potential for improvement with code generation.
-To motivate this intuition let us expand on the initial query by adding a predicate in the WHERE clause: `SELECT c FROM foo WHERE b < c`.
+In our initial hotspot analysis, we found that Expression Evaluation has potential for improvement with CodeGen.
+To motivate this intuition, let us expand on the initial query by adding a predicate in the WHERE clause: `SELECT c FROM foo WHERE b < c`.
 For each tuple of table `foo`, Scan operator now has to evaluate the the condition `b < c` whose expression tree is depicted below.